westonganger/search_architect/README.md

   - SQLite
     `strftime(posts.created_at, '%Y-%m-%d')`

-#### Limitation: CASE Statements in WHERE Clauses
+#### Limitation: Boolean columns

-Apparently SQL has the restriction where you cannot use `CASE` statements within `WHERE` clauses.
+Boolean columns are only searched by their true/false value.
+Searching boolean fields by the column name is not possible because apparently SQL has the restriction where you cannot use `CASE` statements within `WHERE` clauses.

 For example if you were trying to search a `boolean` by the string of its column name:

 `CASE WHEN users.admin IS TRUE THEN 'admin' ELSE  '' END`

 You will find it extremely difficult to work around this.
-Instead I strongly recommend handling your booleans seperately from the searching / search string.
+Instead I strongly recommend handling your booleans filtering logic seperately from your search logic.

 # Search Form / Views